 500+ FICO score

 A business line of credit is an unsecured or revolving loan that allows the small business owner to borrow money for your business, with no collateral required.
-A business line of credit can is an alternative to bank loans, loans from the small business administration, or other types of financing.
+A business line of credit can be an alternative to bank loans, loans from the small business administration, or other types of financing.

 Is a business line of credit an option for your small business if you require quick access to funds?
 Read below to understand better how a Sunwise Capital business line of credit works.

 A business line of credit is an unsecured business line or revolving loan that allows the small business owner to borrow money for your business, with no collateral required.
-A business line of credit can is an alternative to bank loans, loans from the small business administration, or other types of financing.
+A business line of credit can be an alternative to bank loans, loans from the small business administration, or other types of financing.

 You can access any amount of cash up to the predetermined credit limit from the LOC at any time.
 Think business credit card.